cla-bit/SECStreamPy-Docs/source/datadock.core.filing.rst

     - **Parameters**
         - filing_info (FilingInfo): A data object containing metadata and details about the SEC filing (e.g., accession number, filing date, company name).

-        - dir_view (bool, optional): A flag to enable or disable the directory view of the filing.
-Defaults to True.

-        - index_view (bool, optional): A flag to enable or disable the index view of the filing.
-Defaults to False.

-        - txt_view (bool, optional): A flag to enable or disable the text view of the filing.
-Defaults to False.
+        - view (ViewType): A flag to enable or disable the directory, indes, text view of the filing.
+Defaults to ViewType.DIRECTORY.

     .. py:method:: property accession: str